DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 1. Start the ROS core: `roscore`
 2. Start the turtlesim node: `rosrun turtlesim turtlesim_node`
 3. Start RAFCON with the plugin in your ros environment:<br>
-`export RAFCON_PLUGIN_PATH=/path/to/tpp/plugin`
+`export RAFCON_PLUGIN_PATH=[/path-to-rtpp-repo]/source/rafcontpp`
 4. Add the following two paths as RAFCON Library Paths: <br> Library key: `turtle_lib` <br>
    Path: `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/turtle_lib`<br>
    Library key: `turtle_sim_example`<br>
    Path: `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example`

-If we have a look into the **turtle_sim_example** Library, we can see **turtle_lib** as well as the state machine **turtle_sim_state_machine**.
+If we have a look into the **turtle_sim_example** library, we can see **turtle_lib** as well as the state machine **turtle_sim_state_machine**.

 ### 2.3.1 turtle_sim_state_machine
-turtle_sime_state_machine is the one we will execute late.
+turtle_sime_state_machine is the one we will execute later.
 If you open it now, you see, that it contains a ros node initialization state, as well as hierarchy state named **Turtle Sim Core**.
 If you want you can execute it now, but since we didn't plan the core yet, nothing spectacular will happen.

 ### 2.3.2 Turtle Sim Core
 This is the state we will plan into, and also the one where everything happens.
 Inside of this state turtles are spawned, moved and eaten.

 ### 2.3.3 turtle_lib
 This folder contains a bunch of states.
 These are the bricks used to plan our scenario.
-Most of them are enriched with a PDDL action, but not all of them.
+Most of them are enriched with a pddl action, but not all of them.
 So don't be surprised, if the plugin warns you later on during the planning process.

 ## 2.4 Planning

 Now we are ready to plan into the turtle sim core.
-Because this is not a basic tutorial everything was prepared for you, so you only have to select the **Turtle Sim Core**, and configure the Task Planner Plugin by hiting **Plan Task**.
+Because this is not a basic tutorial everything was prepared for you, so you only have to select the **Turtle Sim Core**, and configure the Task Planner Plugin by hitting **Plan Task**.

 ### 2.4.1 Planning
 The data we enter in this section is important during the Planning and generation process.